Multi-height distribution of rational points of split toric stacks: Introduction

+One of the achievements of this paper is the interpretation of this $p$-adic factor via a mass formula counting the $\F_p$-points of the sectors of $X$ (Theorem~\ref{theorem_interpretation_mass_formula}), in the spirit of the mass formula developed by Loughran and Santens for $BG$ (see \cite[Corollary~8.11]{loughran_santens_malle_conjecture}).

+\begin{theorem} Let $p$ be a prime number such that $X_{\Z_p}$ is a tame DM stack.
+Then the following equality holds: where $\sharp$ means the groupoid cardinality (see equation \ref{equation_groupoid_cardinality}) \end{theorem}

+In a forthcoming work \cite{bongiorno_hyperbola_method}, the author explains how the multi-height result implies the classical Batyrev--Manin principle, where one counts rational points of bounded height with respect to the (orbifold) anticanonical bundle.
+In particular, this makes it possible to interpret the leading constant obtained by Darda and Yasuda in \cite[Corollary 4.4.5]{darda_yasuda_toric_stacks_batyrev} as a residue, to the constant introduced in the present paper.

-A key ingredient in the study of rational points on toric stacks is that, in this case, a sector is completely determined by the age pairing with $\Pic(X)$, and moreover, the age can be lifted to universal torsors (see Corollary \ref{corollary_sectors_dual_picard_group_toric_stacks} and Theorem \ref{theorem_age_universal_torsor}).
-In addition to studying the multi-height behaviour of rational points on toric stacks, we extend the definition of the residue map $\psi_v$ introduced in \cite[Definition 2.17]{darda2024batyrevmanin}, under additional hypotheses on the universal torsor of $X$ (see Corollary \ref{corollary_description_universal_stacky_lift}), we establish new conditions for when $\Pic_{\mathcal{C}}(X)$ is torsion-free for some $\mathcal{C} \subset \twistsector$ when $X$ is a toric stack (see Theorem \ref{theorem_freeness_orbifold_picard_group}) and we define a Tamagawa number for a nice DM stack that we relate to the groupoid counting of $\I_{\mu} X(\F_v)$ for $v$ a finite place (see Theorem \ref{theorem_tamagawa_mesure_toric_stack}).
+A key ingredient highlighted in this work is that, for toric stacks, a twisted sector is completely determined by its age pairing with $\Pic(X)$, and moreover that the age can be lifted to torsors (see Corollary~\ref{corollary_sectors_dual_picard_group_toric_stacks} and Theorem~\ref{theorem_age_extended_universal_torsor}).
+To this end, we relate the computation of the age to the type of a torsor under a multiplicative group (see Proposition \ref{prop_computation_general_age_pairing_via_type_torseur}) and compute the type of the $T_{\NS}$-torsor